mkatychev/cogs/README.md

     * aggregates plaintext config values and SOPS secrets in one manifest
         - ex: local development vs. docker vs. production environments

-1. Introduce an automated and cohesive way to change configurations wholesale
+1. Introduce an automated and cohesive way to validate and correlate configurations
-    * allow a gradual introduction of new variable names by automating:
+    * `TODO`: allow a gradual introduction of new variable names by automating:
         - introduction of new name for same value (`DB_SECRETS -> DATABASE_SECRETS`)
         - and deprecation of old name (managing deletion of old `DB_SECRETS` references)